Can I receive credit for previous qualifications or experience?

 - Centrelink benefits may be affected if your study load becomes part time.
 Speak to a faculty course adviser about maintaining a full-time load.

-- Check with your relevant professional association to see if receiving CPL may affect your recognition.
+- Check with your relevant professional association to see if receiving CPL may affect your recognition (and note that credit may not be available for courses that require accreditation).

 Filling out the CPL form is only necessary for domestic students.